Aatish-hari/Radish/README.md

 ## Installation
 This project uses Makefile.
 Ensure you have a C++17 (or later ones) compiler.
--First 'make' from root directory to make build folder and to get server.exe.
+-First 'make' from project's root directory to make build folder and to get server.exe.
 -Run ./server to start server, server will listen to default port 6379
 -compile client.cpp and run client.exe, client will connect server